[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 Shimano DH-1N70 dynamo front hub 6V 1.5W: From what I read (ca. 2 years ago I think, so 2011?) the intention was to lower production cost (less copper in the coils, smaller housing) so it could get used in any bicycle.
 However I see it offered at large discount (so it may be discontinued?) but with RRP being about $120 in the USA.
 If so that is not a price at which that aim can be achieved!
 Also you likely need a headlamp using less power as I'm guessing otherwise your light may not come on for a long time or until you cycle at 10 km/h or more.
 This expectation arises from my test of the SD-8 which is almost a 2.4W dynamo and the difference with a 3W dynamo is clear to see as you can read in my review.
 Note that taillamps are not a problem as long as you take a low power one such as the Lumiring or Line plus.
 Compared to SP's PV-8 the Shimano 1.5 W dynamo is heavier...
 All in all it doesn't seem interesting to me.

-Update 2013-9-18: I saw a reference to a DHS-701 dynamo from Shimano, also 1.5W and it seems to be StVZO approved for use with LED headlamps...
+Update 2013-9-18: I saw a reference to a DHS-701 dynamo from Shimano, also 1.5W and that reference mentioned that it was StVZO approved for use with LED headlamps, but it was only one reference so perhaps it was wrong.
+I am curious to see if it is indeed StVZO approved...

 2013-7-5: SP's upcoming PD-8X dynamo hub is for the new market of 15mm axles, but it's supplied with an adapter for standard fork ends.
 For this hub SP has redesigned the dynamo part resulting in a claimed increase in efficiency of 7% over the PD-8/PV-8.
 This is an incredible achievement if true...
 I talked to a friend of mine yesterday who was at SP and they showed the difference in action, but note that though such an increase in efficiency is technically a big deal, in actual use it won't be.
 You just won't notice the small losses of just about any dynamo hub (see the calculations at the end of this page to show that half a Watt won't slow you noticeably down, wind has much more effect...)
 Well, except in that the more loss, the more power you must provide and this results in stronger jolts.
 So the efficiency increase could mean that a 26 pole hub (if it is 26 pole, not sure yet) is equivalent to a 28 pole hub in jolt strength.